j0code/node-yson/README.md

     key1: value1,
     key2: value2
   },
-  d: Set {
+  d: Set [value1, value2],
-    entries: []
-  },
   e: YourClass {
     x: 5
     y: 3
+  },
+	f: YourClass [ // Note: if you don't want this to work, return null on static .fromYSON() 1, 2, 3
+	]
 }
-}
 ```

 ### Custom Types
-Note: this is in developement in therefore is subject to change
+Note: this is in development in therefore is subject to change

 #### parse
 You can read your own classes back